Overcoming Enshittification

 So, What is Enshittification?

-Merriam-Webster defines enshittification as:
+Merriam-Webster Dictionary defines enshittification as:

 “An informal word used to criticize the degradation in the quality and experience of online platforms over time, due to an increase in advertisements, costs, or features.
-It can also refer more generally to any state of deterioration, especially in politics or society.
-Similar forms include enshittify and enshittified.”

-As funny as the term sounds, “enshittification” describes a real digital dilemma: platforms that once helped small businesses grow now often exploit them.
-But that doesn’t mean business owners are powerless.
+As funny as the term sounds, “enshittification” describes a real digital (and perhaps societal) dilemma: platforms that once helped small businesses grow now often exploit them.

-What Do We Do About It?
+So, What Do We Do About It?

 1) Own Your Own Digital Real Estate

-Practice digital asset management: Small business owners should first ensure they own their own digital real estate - specifically, websites, blogs, and newsletters.
-By maintaining a well-designed and optimized website with regularly updated content that can be delivered directly to your audience via email subscriptions and shared as social media content, business owners have an opportunity to cut through the noise and draw their target audience to their content.
+By maintaining a well-designed, optimized website with regularly updated content that can be delivered directly to your audience via email subscriptions and shared on social media, business owners can draw their target audience(s) to their content

 2) Diversify and Decentralize

-As with any social media platform, use it as a single node in a resilient digital ecosystem, with your website content and newsletter at its core.
+As with any social media platform, use it as a single node in a resilient digital ecosystem, with your website content and email newsletter at its core.

 3) Build Trust and Loyalty Through Public Relations